-During the summer term 2018 my office hours are from 15:00-16:00 every Monday.
-Please get in touch with Mrs Nutzinger to make an appointment (email@example.com).
+Due to the ongoing Covid-pandemic, I will offer online office hours (via Zoom or Skype) every Tuesday from 13-14 during term time.
+Please get in touch with Ms Nutzinger to make an appointment (email@example.com).

 The West European Politics special issue Secrecy in Europe, which I co-edited with Klaus H. Goetz (LMU), is now on early view.
 The collection features fantastic papers devoted to the study of secrecy in European politics across a wide range of EU and national settings and policy domains.
 While scholarship on political transparency is thriving, research on political secrecy has not kept apace.
 And that's unfortunate, since political secrecy is expanding, as a consequence of technological change, political crises, and internationalization.
 Political secrecy also poses fundamental challenges to democratic and accountable governance.
 These issues, and many more, are debated in the special issue, as well as in our introduction (which is open access!).

 Together with collaborators from my research group, we published a piece in the Journal of European Public Policy, in which we compare the different reform dynamics and outcomes of EU-level initiatives in the context of the euro crisis and the refugee crisis.
 The article Political (non-)reform in the euro crisis and the refugee crisis: a liberal intergovernmentalist explanation can be accessed for free here on the publisher's website (the first 50 clicks are 'free').